bldl/emplace-spidermonkey/README.md

    The official guidelines state that an acceptable test in Test262 is the following:
    ```
    Any test that exercises observable grammar or semantics, originating with citable,
-   ormative text in the latest draft of the ECMAScript Language Specification,
+   ormative text in the latest draft of the ECMAScript® Language Specification,
-   the ECMAScript Internationalization API Specification, the The JSON Data Interchange Syntax,
+   the ECMAScript® Internationalization API Specification, the The JSON Data Interchange Syntax,
    a Stage 3 proposal or a Pull Request which makes a normative change to any of those specifications.
    ```